lenzencoders/lenz-flashtool-lib/source_docs/usage.rst

 Set the encoder resolution to 24 bits
 ------------------------------------

-The following example configure encoder direction sensing for clockwise or counterclockwise rotation.
+The following example configure encoder resolution to 24 bits.

 .. code-block:: python